Bike Accidents

 Injured in a Bike Accident Caused by a Negligent Motorist in FL?

-Any bike accident attorney at Burnetti, P.A. understands that bicyclists have the same rights on the road as cars, trucks and other motor vehicles, and fight for the legal rights of bicyclists injured by negligence.
-If a bicyclist suffers a head injury, spinal cord injury, broken bones, or other serious injuries in an accident caused by the negligence of another driver, they may be able to file a personal injury claim with a Florida bike accident attorney.
+Our team at Burnetti, P.A. understands that bicyclists have the same rights on the road as cars, trucks, and other motor vehicles, and fight for the legal rights of bicyclists injured by negligence.
+If a bicyclist suffers a head injury, spinal cord injury, broken bones, or other serious injuries in an accident caused by the negligence of another driver, they may be able to file a personal injury claim with a Florida bicycle accident attorney.

 If you have been injured in a Florida bicycle accident and believe you may have a claim, fill out the free case evaluation form or call (888) 444-8508.